THE VOLGA GERMANS IN PORTLAND

 1922 - The German Congregational Evangelical Brethren Church is established.

-1922 - On December 27th, the last group of Volga Germans, including Conrad Brill, arrive safely in Portland.
+1922 - On December 27th, the last group of Volga Germans, including Conrad Brill, escaped from Russia and arrived safely in Portland.

 1923 - The combination of the Bolshevik Revolution and famine effectively ends 40 years of Volga German emigration to Portland.